ephraimpei/Primes-Multiplication-Table/readme.md

 This program will display a multiplication table of N prime numbers to the console.

 ## Getting Started

 CD into the project directory and run the following command:

     $ ./run_program

+If you want to determine N yourself, just supply a numerical argument after the command:

+    $ ./run_program 20

 ## Design